petrovick/GoLaunchFront/README.md

 You can preview this app [here](https://afternoon-tor-24444.herokuapp.com/).
-This app was made for the Rocketseat's Launch Challenge.
+<br>This app was mainly built to use and test ["Rocketseat's unform library"](https://github.com/Rocketseat/unform).

 ## Installing dependencies